Shah's Halal®

 What Is Shah's Halal?

-Shah's Halal is a fast-casual franchise specializing in premium Halal-style cuisine with a focus on meats, vegetables, and an array of sauces.
-Menu items explicitly include chicken over rice, lamb over rice, falafel, gyros, and freshly cut salads, and the FDD states that all meats served are Halal and processed in conformity with USDA and health regulations.
+Shah's Halal is a fast-casual franchise specializing in premium halal-style cuisine emphasizing meats, vegetables, and a variety of sauces.
+The franchise offers a proprietary system and menu that feature items such as chicken over rice, lamb over rice, falafel, gyros, freshly cut salads, and an array of sauces and toppings.
+Operations described in the FDD include Shah's Halal restaurants, and affiliated operations have also included food trucks and carts.

 Shah's Halal Franchise: Pros and Cons